 I understand the difference between management versus leadership.
 Leadership is about effectiveness and doing the right things.
 Management is about efficiency and doing things right.
-I manage time, processes and things.
+I manage time, processes, and things.
 I lead people.
 The only time micromanagement works is at a time of crisis, when people are emotional or fearful resulting in unclear thinking.
 There is no “microleadership.”
-I try to leave people and places in better condition than when I found them!
+I leave people and places in better condition than when I found them!

 I delegate.
 I give away the power.
 I give people the big picture, the expectations.
 I let them use their strengths, gifts, talents and passion to figure out the process that works best.
 I hold people accountable but give up control.
-I try to understand how much communication is needed to create a shared-mental-model for the expectations.
+I understand how much communication is needed to create a shared-mental-model for the expectations.
 I work to understand how people learn and communicate best.
 I know some people are visual learners, some are verbal learners and some are experience-based learners.

 I Inspire a Shared Vision

-I am the author of my mission, the mountains I wish to climb the next several years.
+I am the author of my mission, the mountain I wish to climb the next several years.
 I have designed key initiatives to help me to focus on my mission.
 I set metrics and a timeline to measure my progress.
 My mission from 2008, was to announce to the staff of Joy Outdoor Education Center, Clarksville, OH, I would be leaving by the end of the year to work and live on purpose in North Carolina with my wife, Terri.

 I Encourage the Heart